leonardpitzu/homeassistant_salus/README.md

 # Salus iT600 for Home Assistant

-A custom [Home Assistant](https://www.home-assistant.io/) integration that lets you control and monitor your [Salus iT600](https://salus-controls.com/) smart home devices **locally** through the UGE600 universal gateway — thermostats, smart plugs, roller shutters, sensors, and more, all without cloud dependency.
+A custom [Home Assistant](https://www.home-assistant.io/) integration that lets you control and monitor your [Salus iT600](https://salus-controls.com/) smart home devices **locally** through the UGE600 or UG800 gateway — thermostats, smart plugs, roller shutters, sensors, and more, all without cloud dependency.

 ## Features